The Math Behind the Beauty

 Why do many people feel that Jessica Simpson is beautiful?

 This mask of the human face is based on the Golden Ratio.
-The proportions of the length of the nose, the position of the eyes and the length of the chin, all conform to some aspect of the Golden Ratio.
+The proportions of the length of the nose, the position of the eyes and the length of the chin, are claimed to conform to some aspect of the Golden Ratio.

 When placed over the photo of Jessica Simpson, we see there is a good fit (that is, the proportions of her face fit the geometrically "nice" proportions of the mask, based on the Golden Ratio).